SoftUni-Internal/interactive-content/RO/10-While-Loop/04-While-or-For-Loop.md

 [slide]
-# While or For Loop?
+# Bucla While sau bucla For?

 `while` and `for` loops both **repeat** a block of **code**.